dustinpfister/blog_posts/_posts/lodash_concat.md

 ### 1.1 - Basic example using \_.concat

 For a basic example of the lodash concat method I think it would be a good idea to just start out with a few arrays that are just simple arrays of primatives such as numbers.
-So the \_.concat method works by just calling the method, and then giving the arrays, and elements to combine into an array.
+So the \_.concat method works by just calling the method, and then giving the arrays, and elements to combine into a new array that will be returned from lodash concat using the given source arrays and elements.

 ```js
 let start = [1, 2, 3],